fal-ai/dbt-fal/docsite/docs/fal-serverless/examples/vicuna.md

     uvicorn.run(app, host="0.0.0.0", port=8080)
 ```

 As you may have noticed, this example also includes the webserver code to serve the model.
 We wanted to include it to demonstrate how to stream the LMM results.
-To deploy the `app` function as a web server with fal-serverless run the following command:
+To deploy the `chat_app` function as a web server with fal-serverless run the following command:

 ```
 fal-serverless function serve /path_to_file.py chat_app